+Purpose and link to strategy: To provide market competitive benefits to help recruit and retain high-calibre executives.

+Provision of benefits such as:

+- health benefits;

+- car or car allowance;

+- relocation assistance:

+- life assurance;

+- group income protection;

+- all employee share schemes (e.g. opportunity to join the ShareBuy scheme);

+- > travel; and

+- > communication costs.

-Operation Maximum opportunity Provision of benefits such as: As it is not possible to calculate in advance the cost of all benefits, a health benefits; maximum is not predetermined. car or car allowance; Performance measures relocation assistance; None. life assurance; group income protection; all employee share schemes (e.g. opportunity to join the ShareBuy scheme); travel; and communication costs.
-Any reasonable business-related expenses can be reimbursed (and any ax thereon met if determined to be a taxable benefit).
-Executives will be eligible for any other benefits which are introduced for the wider workforce on broadly similar terms and additional benefits might be provided from time to time if the committee decides payment of such benefits is appropriate and in line with emerging market practice · Annual bonus Purpose and link to strategy: To incentivise performance against personal linked to business strategy.
-Deferral of part of bonus into shares aligns th Operation Maximum opportunity A maximum of 50 per cent of bonus awarded paid as cash.
-Maximum award level of up to 130 per cent of salary, for the achievement of stretching performance objectives.
-A minimum of 50 per cent of bonus awarded deferred into company
+Any reasonable business-related expenses can be reimbursed (and any tax thereon met if determined to be a taxable benefit).

+Executives will be eligible for any other benefits which are introduced for the wider workforce on broadly similar terms and additional benefits might be provided from time to time if the committee decides payment of such benefits is appropriate and in line with emerging market practice.

+As it is not possible to calculate in advance the cost of all benefits, a maximum is not predetermined.

+None.

+Purpose and link to strategy: To incentivise performance against personal objectives and selected financial and operational KPIs which are directly linked to business strategy.
+Deferral of part of bonus into shares aligns the interests of executive directors and shareholders.

+A maximum of 50 per cent of bonus awarded paid as cash.